FriendsOfECMAScript/BenGorCookies/README.md

     new BenGorCookiesPlugins.GoogleTagManager('GTM-XXXXX')
   ],
   template: BenGorCookiesTemplates.Default({
+    link: '/cookies',
+    linkText: 'Cookies policy',
     text: 'We use bengor-cookies to provide a better browsing experience and a more ' + 'personalized service.
-If you continue browsing, we consider accepting its use. ' + 'You can change the settings or get more information by consulting our' })
+If you continue browsing, we consider accepting its use. ' + 'You can change the settings or get more information by consulting our',
+    acceptText: 'Accept'
+  })
 });
 ```